Contractor Services Providers

-The listings collected on this directory cover licensed and insured home improvement contractors operating across the United States, organized by trade category and geographic area.
+The providers collected on this provider network cover licensed and insured home improvement contractors operating across the United States, organized by trade category and geographic area.
 Each entry represents a distinct business providing residential construction, renovation, repair, or specialty services.
-Understanding how entries are structured, what data they contain, and where gaps exist helps users extract maximum value from the directory and avoid misreading a listing as an endorsement.
-For background on why this directory exists and how it fits into a broader resource framework, see the contractor services directory purpose and scope page.
+Understanding how entries are structured, what data they contain, and where gaps exist helps users extract maximum value from the provider network and avoid misreading a provider as an endorsement.
+For background on why this provider network exists and how it fits into a broader resource framework, see the contractor services provider network purpose and scope page.

 How to read an entry

 Date-stamp reflects last review, not last update.
-A listing that was reviewed 90 days ago and found unchanged still carries the review date, not the original creation date.
+A provider that was reviewed 90 days ago and found unchanged still carries the review date, not the original creation date.

-Listings cover contractors who meet a baseline threshold: the business must hold at least one active state-issued license in the trade category under which it is listed, carry general liability insurance at or above the minimum required by its primary operating state, and provide a verifiable physical or mailing address (P.O. boxes alone are insufficient).
+Providers cover contractors who meet a baseline threshold: the business must hold at least one active state-issued license in the trade category under which it is verified, carry general liability insurance at or above the minimum required by its primary operating state, and provide a verifiable physical or mailing address (P.O. boxes alone are insufficient).

 Included service categories span the full residential construction and improvement spectrum: